chris-townsend/project-two/README.md

  2. As a user I want the ability to control any background sounds playing.

  **At the bottom of the homepage is an option to switch the audio on/off and Pause.
-When you click play the button switches to Pause and when clicked again, returns back to Play**
+When you click play the button switches to Pause and when clicked again, returns to Play**

  ![Music Buttons](./assets/images/readme-images/footer-music-button.webp)